hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 **NOTE:** In `control flows` chapter, we will encounter a lot of `indentations` when handling if/for/while/def/class.
 It is hard and inconvenient to type in Python shell, so please write down the codes in text editor and save it as a `.py` file, so that you can just execute the file once to get the answer.
 If you forget how to do this, please refer to [chapter 2](/notes-week-02.md#python-has-two-basic-modes-script-and-interactive).

-### If-else Statement
+### Execute code selectively: If-else Statement

-`If-else statement` is used to conditionally execute a statement or a block of statements.
+`if...else` statement is used to conditionally execute a statement or a block of statements.
 Conditions can be true or false, execute one thing when the condition is true, something else when the condition is false.

 ```python
 if ...:   #close with an ':'